How to Descale a Kettle

-Say goodbye to those stubborn limescale deposits in your teakettle with a low-cost DIY solution.
+Say goodbye to stubborn limescale deposits in your tea kettle with these low-cost DIY solutions.

 In order to remove exterior grime or grease, gently wipe the sides and base of the kettle using a soft sponge saturated with water and dish soap.
 Because copper and stainless steel kettles tend to scratch easily, use only nonabrasive sponges or cloths to remove caked-on residue.
 Avoid wire brushes or scouring pads that can damage or discolor the kettle.
 Dry the kettle with a soft cloth.

 When you’re descaling an electric kettle, avoid exposing the electrical components to water.
 Never immerse an electric kettle in water.
 If your electric kettle is equipped with a built-in water filter, don’t forget to clean grime from the filter itself.
 Remove the filter according to the manufacturer’s instructions, and then rinse it under hot water.
 Gently wipe the filter with a soft cloth before drying and pressing it back into place.

 STEP 1: Unplug the kettle.

 Safety comes first.
 Before descaling, unplug an electric kettle or turn off the heating element under a stovetop model.
 When the kettle is cool to the touch, discard any leftover liquid inside, remove the lid, and rinse the interior with cold water.